SkyShunsuke/InversionAD/README.md

 ```
 This will evaluate the model on the MVTecAD dataset.

+## Pre-trained Models
+We provide pre-trained models for accelerating reproduction process.
+You can download the pre-trained models from [Google Drive](https://drive.google.com/drive/folders/1o1cndW7i6GLIlYG730Ec1F2DSeemsjPl?usp=drive_link) and place them in the `weights` directory.

+Loaded weights and configs are compressed in the `weights/[model_name]_[dataset].zip` file.
+You need to unzip them before evaluation.
+Then, you can specify the model name and dataset in the `scripts/eval.sh` file.

+For now, we only provide models for multi-class AD on following datasets:
+- MVTecAD
+- VisA
+- MPDD
+- BMAD
+If you want to get the access to the other pre-trained models, including single-class AD models, Real-IAD models, ablation models, please contact me via email(sshunsuke0102@gmail.com) or build issue.

 ## Acknowledgements
 We thank for very nice diffusion implementation from [OpenAI](https://github.com/openai/guided-diffusion).

 ## Contact

-If you have any questions, feel free to contact me through email (mf240599@g.u-fukui.ac.jp).
+If you have any questions, feel free to contact me through email (sshunsuke0102@gmail.com).